MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/width-counter.md

 The `Width Counter` counts the number of qubits allocated and borrowed by each operation.
  All operations from the `Microsoft.Quantum.Intrinsic` namespace are expressed in terms of single qubit rotations:
 T gates, single qubit Clifford gates, CNOT gates, and measurements of multi-qubit Pauli observables.
-Some of the primitive operations can allocate extra qubits.
+Some of the `Intrinsic` operations can allocate extra qubits.
 For example, multiply controlled `X` gates or controlled `T` gates.
 The following example computes the number of extra qubits allocated by the implementation of a multiply controlled `X` gate:

 ```qsharp
 open Microsoft.Quantum.Intrinsic;